Month 11 – Shevat: A Month of Preparation for the New Year

 So that’s the journey we’re beginning in Shevat.

 This is a month to take stock of what we’ve learned so far.
 We remember where we’ve come from.
 We reset our minds on Jehovah’s ways and recommit to walking in obedience and in his blessing.
 This prepares us for the new life that begins in the new year coming in Nisan/April.
+We’ll see this theme continue and intensify as we progress into the 12th month of Adar.

 “Also on your days of rejoicing, at your designated times and on Rosh-Hodesh (the head of the month), you are to sound the trumpets over your burnt offerings and over the sacrifices of your peace offerings; these will be your reminder before your God.
 I am Adonai your God.”